sautumn/material-ui-autocomplete-google-places/README.md

+# Current Status of Project
+Sadly this project has been neglected as our jobs have taken all of our attention.
+Sorry 😞

+I've recently fixed breaking issues for **Material UI 0.17.0**, **the package currently only works with this legacy version**.

+# The Good News 🎉
+Some free time has come up and our goal is to do a complete rewrite with support for the latest Material UI (3.8.x as of this writing)

 # material-ui-autocomplete-google-places

 React component that uses Google Places API AutocompleteService, Google Maps Geocoder, and Material-UI AutoComplete to replicate Google Places Autocomplete search dropdown in Material-UI.
 Returns latitude and longitude from selected item.